privacore/helppages-findx/en/contribute-map.md

-# Contribute to the Map
+# Contribute to the map
 The findx map results page uses [OpenStreetMap](http://www.openstreetmap.org/) (OSM), a crowdsourced map of the world.
 Similar to Wikipedia, anyone can contribute to the map.
 To date, more than three million people have registered as OSM contributors.